podnesTaF/podnesTaF/README.md

 ![PostgreSQL](https://img.shields.io/badge/-PostgreSQL-blue)

 ## Projects
+- 💬 [AHMO chat](https://github.com/podnesTaF/ahmo-frontend-class19) - An application with extended chat and gaming functionality.
+Play interesting games within a chat with your friends realtime, create groups or write to a person directly.
 - 💸🏃 [AceBattleBet](https://github.com/podnesTaF/AceBattleBet) - betting web app for battle mile: team running competitions.
 In beta version, but already deployed with part of functinality.
-To make your bet you should authorize)
+Follow teams and make different types of bets on events.
 - 🔧 [Multi-jsbook](https://github.com/podnesTaF/multi-jsbook) - A browser coding environment, launching from a command line, published on npm.
 The environment have some utils functions, which can facilitate the development process.
 The code writing in the browser is saved on your computer.
-- 🧠 [Js bomp test](https://github.com/podnesTaF/RunningBlog) - Interactive test with advanced questions bounded with js (react, event loop etc.).
-Different type of questions, opportunity to add another modules and analize your results.
-Test your knowlenge of js!
 - ✖️ And others in my github profile
 ---
 ![gitbub stats](https://github-readme-stats.vercel.app/api?username=podnesTaF&show_icons=true&theme=transparent)